Frequently Asked Questions

 The Cronbot is an external service that pings your website every hour to keep WordPress Cron running actively.

-Garbage Collector is a Cron Events than run every 5 minutes to monitoring cache file purposely for cleanup and collecting stats.
+Garbage Collector is a Cron Event that runs every 5 minutes to monitor cache files purposely for cleanup and collecting stats.

 Docket Cache converts the object cache into plain PHP code.
-When read and write cache, it will use OPcache directly which results in faster data retrieval and better performance.
+When reading and writing cache, it will use OPcache directly which results in faster data retrieval and better performance.